- Search The Registry

 The Nazis set up a secret group, Commission Number 3, to organize the sterilization of these offspring to keep intact the purity of the Aryan race.
 In 1937, all local authorities in Germany were to submit a list of all the children of African descent.
 Then, these children were taken from their homes or schools without parental permission and put before the commission.
 Once a child was decided to be of Black descent, the child was taken immediately to a hospital and sterilized.
 About 400 children were medically sterilized many times without their parents' knowledge.

-Additionally when African American allied soldiers were caught behind enemy lines during the war racial abuse was inflicted on top of their prisoner-of-war status.
-In 1937, nearly 385 Black German children disappeared with out a trace.
+Many Black views of what happened during the Nazi regime are brought out by author Hans Massaquoi in his book Destined to Witness: Growing Up Black in Nazi Germany 1999.
+Yet the Black history of these times also includes the brutal treatment of the Herero people before WW II in the (then) German colony of southwest Namibia.
+Additionally, when African American allied soldiers were caught behind enemy lines during the war racial abuse was inflicted on top of their prisoner-of-war status.
+In 1937, nearly 385 Black German children disappeared without a trace.
 In Europe the memory of the Third Reich still induces pain.
-Annually on Veterans Day millions of families all over Europe still mourn lost loved ones, many of whom were Black.
+Annually on Veterans Day millions of families all over Europe still morn lost loved ones, many of whom were Black.
+NEVER FORGET